AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-organization.md

 ### Set up details {#set-up-details}

 >[!CONTEXTUALHELP]
->id="rtcdp_collaboration_discover_contact_email"
+>id="rtcdp_collaboration_setup_contact_email"
->title="Email address"
+>title="Contact email"
->abstract="Please provide a team or role-based email, such as collaboration@yourcompany.com.
+>abstract="Please provide a team or role-based email, such as `collaboration@yourcompany.com`.
 Personal or individual email addresses should not be used."

 ![The details and use cases steps to set up an organization](/help/assets/setup/manage-organization/add-organization-details.png){zoomable="yes"}